It's arriving in the next week...

-There’s no sight of Whittaker, but it shows new cast members Mandip Gill, Tosin Cole and Bradley Walsh.
+Earlier this summer, a first glimpse was shared during the World Cup.
+There WASno sight of Whittaker, but it shows new cast members Mandip Gill, Tosin Cole and Bradley Walsh.

 A second teaser was released as part of the show’s participation in this year’s Comic-Con in San Diego.
 This one does star new doctor Whittaker, who ends the clip saying: “Right, this is gonna be fun!”
 Watch it below.

 As previously mentioned, Whittaker will be joined by three new companions played by Mandip Gill, Tosin Cole and Bradley Walsh.